 Of course, allow agriculture and all accessory uses and buildings common to agriculture.
 The language can be that simple.

-However, because people are crafty, you may want to spell out these accessory uses, according to the type of agriculture common in your area.
+However, because people become quite crafty when trying to avoid regulation, you may want to spell out these accessory uses, according to the type of agriculture common in your area.
 That might include horse barns, tobacco barns, pole barns, hog houses, granaries, and garages for farm implements, but not cucumber processing plants.
 It all depends on where you live.

 Usually in agricultural zoning, you'll want to restrict processing of agricultural products beyond what is necessary to get them to market.
 It may be, however, that you want to allow certain minimal processing as a conditional use.
 An example might be small cheese-making operations.